johnbelamaric/blog.coredns.io/content/post/kubernetes-service-discovery-2.md

 (https://github.com/kubernetes/dns/blob/master/docs/specification.md), enabling us to ensure compatibility across the existing Kube-DNS implementation and our new one in CoreDNS.
 Version 1.0.0 of this specification mostly follows the current behavior of Kube-DNS.
-Version 005 of CoreDNS implements the full specification and more.
+Versions 005 and higher of CoreDNS implement the full specification and more.

 At the time of that blog, the CoreDNS Kubernetes middleware only supported